 Wicker’s Place in Spanish Mission Decor

 Mixed in with wood furniture, wicker seating and accessories can brighten or continue the monochromatic scaling of natural finishes.
 As the demand for this style moved further east into Arizona and Texas, colors became bolder, mimicking desert sunrises or sunsets interspersed with brown, beige and blue.
 Dining areas can be a little crowded with a rectangular table and as many high-backed chairs as will fit.
-Wicker seating choices might be reminiscent of Parsons styles with squared seats and angular armrests at the foot and head.
+Wicker seating choices might be reminiscent of Parson styles wicker side chairs with squared seats and angular armrests at the foot and head.